 Illinois recognizes the importance of equity, diversity, and inclusion throughout all aspects of a student's educational experience.
-Illinois also acknowledges that historically marginalized students, including students from special populations27 as defined in Perkins V, as well as students of color and students identifying as LGBTQ, have not had equitable access to, or participation in, educational programming, including CTE (for the list and definitions of the special populations see Appendix X).
-CTE courses and programs shall be offered equitably, with an absence of discrimination, to ensure access with appropriate accommodations for students through collaborative efforts and supports.
+Illinois also acknowledges that historically marginalized students, including students from special populations as defined in Perkins V, as well as students of color and students identifying as LGBTQ.
+(For the list and definitions of the special populations see Appendix X.), have not had equitable access to, or participation in, educational programming, including CTE.
+For the list and definitions of the special populations see Appendix X. CTE courses and programs shall be offered equitably, with an absence of discrimination, to ensure access with appropriate accommodations for students through collaborative efforts and supports.
 The following guiding principles, developed by the Equity and Access Committee of the Perkins V Stakeholder Work Group, serve as the foundation for reducing inequities in CTE: